sentrychris/undeadbytes/docs/README.md

 3. Build the game:
     ```sh
-    npm run build:game
+    npm run game:build
     ```

 You should now have a working version of Undead Bytes output to your `dist/` folder.

+### Serving through the browser

-If you have [http-server]() installed, you can run the game on a local web sever by running `npm run web` in your console.
+If you have [http-server]() installed, you can run the game on a local web sever by running `npm run game:serve:web` in your console.

+### Testing the desktop app

-If you want to test the electron-based desktop app, you can run `npm run windows` for Windows or `npm run linux` for Linux / MacOS.
+If you want to test the electron-based desktop app, you can run `npm run game:serve:windows` for Windows or `npm run game:serve:linux` for Linux / MacOS.

+### Building a standalone desktop app

+If you want to build a standalone electron-based desktop app executable, you can run `npm run game:build:standalone`, this will output a standalone executable to `releases/${platform}/${arch}`.

+### Building an installer
+If you want to build an exe/pkg/deb installer for the electron-based desktop app, you can run `npm run game:build:installer`, this will output an installer to `releases/${platform}/${arch}`.